marty-oehme/bemoji/README.md

 There is a known issue concerning some GUI application which do not receive the correct emojis when auto-typing and instead a bunch of empty unicode squares.
-It seems to be an issue with `wtype` and may need to be fixed upstream.
+It seems to be an issue with `wtype` and may need to be fixed upstream, but is not an issue with `wl-ime-type` if it works with the application.

-Unfortunately, `wtype` is the only stable wayland typing backend to my current knowledge.
-Until `bemoji` supports more typing backends on wayland, a workaround seems to be to save the emoji to the clipboard and have a typing tool paste the contents of the clipboard directly, like the following:
+A workaround for `wtype` seems to be to save the emoji to the clipboard and have a typing tool paste the contents of the clipboard directly, like the following:

 ```sh